C0deWiser/oauth2-resource-server/README.md

 Package provides exception that replies according to rfc6750.
 You may throw this exception from the controller if `access_token` has insufficient scope.

+### Request Builder

+Helps to build requests with authorization information.

 ### ResourceServer Facade

 Helps to issue, store and refresh tokens.